Why learn Italian?

 However, if you’re serious about learning Italian, you have to include regular practice as it is an essential component of language learning.

 How?
 There’s no secret: speak as much as you can.
 Talk with a friend who speaks Italian, have a conversation with native speakers, or practice alone.
+For example, you can join a community forum where not only you can practice what you’ve learned but where you can receive feedback and ask questions.

 Learn on your own